Our Faculty and Staff

 Head of School

-Michael Barclay Mike brings 19 years of administrative and teaching experience to his role at Quest.
-Mike comes to Quest after spending six years as the Dean of Students at Moses Brown School.
-Prior to this, Mike was part of the founding faculty at Stuart Hall High School, Schools of the Sacred Heart in San Francisco, where he was the school’s first admissions director.
-While at Stuart Hall, he oversaw the school’s growth from a first class of 44 students to a fully enrolled student body in grades 9 through 12.
-He also taught English for two years at Montgomery Blair High School in Silver Spring, MD.
+Michael Barclay Mike brings 20 years of administrative and teaching experience to his role as Head of School.
+Prior to this, Mike was Quest’s Assistant Head of School for three years.
+Before Quest, Mike spent six years as the Dean of Students at Moses Brown School in Providence, and prior to Moses Brown, he was part of the founding faculty at Stuart Hall High School, Schools of the Sacred Heart in San Francisco for five years, where he was the school’s first admissions director overseeing the school’s growth from a first class of 44 students to a fully enrolled student body.
+He has also worked at New York University as an Associate Admissions Counselor, taught English at Montgomery Blair High School in Silver Spring, MD, and worked at Georgtown Preparatory in Bethesda, Maryland.
 Mike holds a Master of Arts in Teaching from American University in Washington, DC and holds a BA in English and Communications from Muhlenberg College in Allentown, PA.

 Administrative Assistant to the Head of School

 Pam Branch Pam supports Quest as Administrative Assistant for the Head of School.
 In addition to being a professional Decorative Artist for over 25 years, painting murals, decorative finishes and custom artwork, she has a degree in Fashion Design from The Fashion Institute of Design and Merchandising in Los Angeles, California.